Buying property in Cyprus

 The amount requirement increases by:

-- Submit a clean criminal record certificate issued by the Authorities of their country of origin and health insurance certificates for all dependants and applicants, annually.
+- Submit a clean criminal certificate issued by the Authorities of their country of origin and health insurance certificates for all dependants and applicants, annually.

-- Submit a statement confirming they will not be working or be engaged in any form of business in Cyprus, other than as directors of the company in which they invest through the program.
+- Submit a statement confirming that they (applicant and spouse) will not be working or be engaged in any form of business in Cyprus, other than as directors of the company in which they invest through the program.

 - Visit Cyprus at least once every two years.